Ross Stefan: Early years, 1934–1955

 His painting of San Xavier del Bac was selected as the art for a 1952 Christmas Card by a midwestern publishing house.
 He licensed the image and it was reproduction on 2 million holiday cards.
-His painting “Apache Smoke” a character study was exhibited as part of a group show by the Magazine Tucson at the Country Club Plaza.
+His painting "Apache Smoke" a character study was exhibited as part of a group show by the Magazine Tucson at the Country Club Plaza.
 In May his painting of the Bird Cage Theatre was shown at the Epitaph Office in Tombstone, Arizona.

-In June 1952, Stefan penned an article in the Tucson Citizen titled, “Young Painter Favors Realism, Not Abstracts.”
-He wrote “I like to be realistic in my portrayals because I am fond of the life the way the man on the street sees it.
-I don’t like distortion of any kind - there is enough o that in the world today.”
+In June 1952 Stefan penned an article in the Tucson Citizen titled, "Young Painter Favors Realism, Not Abstracts."
+He wrote "I like to be realistic in my portrayals because I am fond of the life the way the man on the street sees it.
+I don’t like distortion of any kind – there is enough o that in the world today."
 In October he exhibited in the Tucson Fine Arts Association Open Show and was awarded third place for his painting Chemihuevl Basket Maker.
 In November his sketches first appeared in the Arizona Daily Star.

 In January 1953 Bank of Douglas showed his 13 works of art in the sixth annual exhibit of his work. and the show was sold out.
 He served as art editor of the Tucson high school magazine.
 The Bank of Douglas presented 15 of the paintings at the phoenix main office in March.
 He showed in the Junior Red Cross International Art Show at the Tucson Fine Arts gallery.

 In 1953 as Stefan prepared to graduate from high school he was awarded a scholarship to attend the Layton art School in Milwaukee Wisconsin. but chose to stay in Tucson and attend the University of Arizona.
-In the fall of 1953 Stefan was hired to paint murals on the walls of a new restaurant “Saddle and Sirloin stake house” at 2130 North Oracle Road.
+In the fall of 1953 Stefan was hired to paint murals on the walls of a new restaurant "Saddle and Sirloin stake house" at 2130 North Oracle Road.
 In 1955 at the age of 19, he was again profiled in a feature article in Seventeen Magazine.
 During this period he became an illustrator for the Tucson newspaper the Arizona Daily Star.

 Bank of Douglas opened a new main branch in Downtown Tucson in May 1955 and continued their exclusive partnership with Stefan presenting his work in a special exhibit as part of the opening celebrations.

 At the University of Arizona, he met his wife-to-be Anne Silverson and they married on July 22, 1955, in a ceremony in Minneapolis, Minnesota.

-At the age of 21 Stefan opened a gallery in the art colony village of Tubac 38 miles south of Tucson.
-Devoting himself full time to painting, he said at the time, “now I’m giving all my time to my work.” in an old adobe building that had been the studio of celebrated American Painter Dale Nicholes.
+At the age of 21 Stefan opened a gallery in the art colony village of Tubac, Arizona 38 miles south of Tucson.
+Devoting himself full time to painting, he said at the time, "now I’m giving all my time to my work." in an old adobe building that had been the studio of celebrated American Painter Dale Nicholes.